ooni/spec/techniques/tq-023-OpenVPN-Control-Hard-Reset.md

 It’s possible to use `P_CONTROL_HARD_RESET_CLIENT_V2` packet as “triggering request” as there are some DPIs filtering OpenVPN traffic using those packets.
-That was observed both for OpenVPN/TCP and OpenVPN/UDP.
+That is what was observed for both OpenVPN/TCP and OpenVPN/UDP.
 That is by no means a comprehensive OpenVPN test.

 TBD: what does Egypt do?
 They do something.